-Vincent previously worked as a Pre PhD Fellow within the digital humanities research program CREATE at the University of Amsterdam, where his research was partially linked to the CLARIAH Amsterdam Time Machine project.
+Vincent previously worked as a Pre PhD Fellow in the digital humanities research program CREATE at the University of Amsterdam, where his research was partially linked to the CLARIAH Amsterdam Time Machine project.
 From 2018 to 2020, he was an editorial assistant for NECSUS - European Journal of Media Studies.

-Vincent obtained a Research Master in Media Studies (University of Amsterdam), with special research interests into film festivals and processes of film circulation and distribution.
+Vincent obtained a Research Master in Media Studies (University of Amsterdam), with special research interests in film festivals and processes of film circulation and distribution.
 He also holds a BA in Media Studies (University of Amsterdam) and a BSc in Business Economics (KU Leuven).